Topl/reference_crypto/specs/crypto/signing/Ed25519/readme.md

 ## Description
 Test vectors for Topl implementation of Ed25519 signature routine compatible with [RFC-8032](https://datatracker.ietf.org/doc/html/rfc8032).
-Message values are those specified in section 7.1 of this the reference specification.
+Message values are those specified in section 7.1 of the reference specification.

 All values below are given as hex encoded (base16) strings unless otherwise specified.